jabrena/java-crawler-demo/docs/README.md

 # Web Crawler Architecture Overview

-This document explains the four different web crawler implementations in this project: the Sequential Crawler (v1), Producer-Consumer Crawler (v2), Recursive Crawler (v3), and Multi-threaded Recursive Crawler (v4).
+This document explains the five different web crawler implementations in this project: the Sequential Crawler (v1), Producer-Consumer Crawler (v2), Recursive Crawler (v3), Multi-threaded Recursive Crawler (v4), and Actor Crawler (v5).
 All approaches solve the same problem—crawling web pages starting from a seed URL—but use fundamentally different architectural patterns and concurrency models.

 ## Sequential Crawler (v1)